Xiaosha61/udacity-cloud-devops-project-capstone/README.md

 docker stop <my_container>
 docker rm <my_container>

-docker exec -it <my_container>s ls # any commands that are available in the docker container
+docker exec -it <my_container> ls # any commands that are available in the docker container
 ```

 ### Kubernetes